Jscherbe/frontend/site/pages/guide/theming.md

 There are three primary ways to consume the SCSS library, depending on your needs:

 ### 1. Pre-built Stylesheets (Quick Start)
-If you want to use the library with its default settings and minimal setup, you can import the pre-built stylesheet entry points.
+These modules are convenience wrappers that output specific sections of the library.
+You can use them to quickly import the library's styles without manually calling the output mixins.

 -   `@use "@ulu/frontend/scss/stylesheets/full";` - Imports everything (Base, Components, Helpers).
--   `@use "@ulu/frontend/scss/stylesheets/base-styles";` - Imports only base styles.
+-   `@use "@ulu/frontend/scss/stylesheets/base-styles";` - Imports base styles (Normalize, Typography, Elements).
--   `@use "@ulu/frontend/scss/stylesheets/component-styles";` - Imports only components.
+-   `@use "@ulu/frontend/scss/stylesheets/component-styles";` - Imports component styles.

-**Pros:** Fastest setup.
+-   `@use "@ulu/frontend/scss/stylesheets/helper-styles";` - Imports helper classes.

-**Cons:** Harder to configure deeply; you get all the default styles.
+**Usage:** These modules are fully compatible with configuration.
+You can configure the library (e.g., in your `_ulu.scss` hub file) and then `@use` these stylesheets to output the CSS with your settings applied.

 ### 2. Direct Module Usage
 You can import individual modules directly if you only need specific pieces.